younglululu/CAFE/README.md

 ===================

-Thank you for downloading this tool for sequence distance/dissimialrity measures using state-of-art Alignment-Free methods.
-This software provides the well-optimized programs to compute overall **29** measures including (1) Conventional measures based on k-mer counts, (2) Newly developed measures based on background adjusted k-mer counts, and (3) Measures based on presence/absence of k-mers.
+Thank you for downloading CAFE for molecular sequence analysis using state-of-art Alignment-Free methods.
+This software provides the well-optimized programs to compute overall **29** distance/dissimilarity measures including (1) conventional measures based on k-mer counts, (2) newly developed measures based on background adjusted k-mer counts, and (3) measures based on presence/absence of k-mers.
 The detailed definitions can be found in the paper.

 CAFE works with sequence data, both long genomic sequences and shotgun sequence reads from NGS technologies, and subsequently generates pairwise dissimilarities among the sequences as output.
-CAFE provides four types of visualized downstream analysis, including heatmap, two dimensional projection using principal coordinate analysis (PCoA), network display and sequence clustering into a dendrogram by using the neighbour-joining algorithm.
+CAFE provides four types of visualized downstream analysis, including heatmap, two dimensional projection using principal coordinate analysis (PCoA), network display, and sequence clustering into a dendrogram by using the neighbour-joining algorithm.
 All the analysis can be performed by simply clicking through well-designed graphical user interface (GUI) on two common operating systems ( Mac and Windows) or invoking a stand-alone command line executable program on three common operating systems (Linux, Mac, and Windows)

 One-click Installation